parthian-sterlet/mcot-kernel/readme.md

 * __Files <plot\_\*>, heatmaps that show the CE asymmetry, i.e. the abundance of CEs with various ratios of conservation of Anchor and Partner motifs__
 For each of five computation flows (Full, Partial, Overlap, Spacer and Any) one heatmap is computed.
 For foreground and background data (peaks and sequences with permuted hits) the respective list of predicted CEs are subdivided on two fractions: those with more conserved Anchor and Partner motifs.
 The conservation of a hit is estimated with the respective -Log10(ERR) value.
 The minimal conservation value is equal to -Log10(5E-4) ~ 3.3.
 Next, MCOT computes two matrices {OBSi,j} and {EXPi,j} of absolute frequencies of conservation of Anchor and Partner motifs for observed and expected data.
 Here indices i and j imply the conservation -Log10(ERR) of Anchor and Partner motifs.
-This conservation is falling within the ranges [<3.5], [3.5..3.7], [3.7..3.9] etc. up to [5.3..5.5] and [>5.5].
+E.g., for ERR = 5E-4 (-Log10(5E-4) ~ 3.30) this conservation is falling within the ranges [<3.5], [3.5..3.7], [3.7..3.9] etc. up to [5.3..5.5] and [>5.5].
 Finally, the per mille measure transforms the absolute frequencies to relative ones as follow:

 $`{1000*OBS_{i,j}/N(OBS)}`$ and $`{1000*EXP_{i,j}/N(EXP)}`$,